jdiasn/aotPy/README.md

-# aotPy
+# aotPyi
 This repository contain a set of Python and Shell files to extract Aerosol Optical Depth from VIIRS, MODIS, and AERONET data set.
 I am working to improve documentation.

-Next step:

-* To include a test case
+This is a parallel version (in development).